-In ancient times the island was full of greenery, trees, and bushes, earning the name “oliaros” (high vegetation island) but after a natural disaster, the morphology of the island changed a great deal and it never was reforested.
+In ancient times, the island was full of greenery, trees, and bushes, earning the name “oliaros” (high vegetation island), but after a natural disaster, the morphology of the island changed a great deal, and it was never reforested.

 Sikinos is a little-known island to the majority of people; this small Cyclades island has fortunately maintained its charming beauty over the years.
-Its Ancient Greek ruins, blazing sunlight and the endless blue of the Aegean Sea surrounding it are the most salient characteristics of Sikinos.
+Its Ancient Greek ruins, blazing sunlight, and the endless blue of the Aegean Sea surrounding it are the most salient characteristics of Sikinos.

 Antikythera is located between the larger island of Kythera and Greece’s largest island of Crete.
-It is the perfect place to rest, and to enjoy holidays without too many crowds.
+It is the perfect place to rest and to enjoy holidays without too many crowds.

 Antikythera is most famous for being the location of the discovery of the Antikythera wreck from which the Antikythera Ephebe and Antikythera Mechanism were recovered.

-It was discovered in an ancient shipwreck off Antikythera by a sponge diver in 1900.
+It was discovered on an ancient shipwreck off Antikythera by a sponge diver in 1900.
 Antikythera is also a very important stop-over site for migratory birds during their seasonal movements.
 The importance of Antikythera for studying bird migration led to the creation of the Antikythera Bird Observatory by the Hellenic Ornithological Society.

 Agia Efstratios, or Agios Eustratios, was named after Saint Eustratios who lived on the island in the 9th century as an exile.
-Agios Efstratios is quiet, isolated and desert-like, with a population of approximately 250 people, living close to its picturesque harbor.
+Agios Efstratios is quiet, isolated, and desert-like with a population of approximately 250 people living close to its picturesque harbor.

-The landscape is mostly rocky, with scarce vegetation.
+The landscape is mostly rocky with scarce vegetation.
 There are numerous beaches on the island such as Agios Antonios, and Lemonies, most of which are reached by caique.
 The whole island belongs to the “Natura 2000” group of areas with special ecological significance.